 git, it looks like this:

 Everyone works on

-master, nobody works on branches and every single developer uses rebase to keep up-to-date with the latest changes.
+main, nobody works on branches and every single developer uses rebase to keep up-to-date with the latest changes.
 This is very close to an old style trunk-only subversion branching model.

-It's not uncommon for me to hear modern teams that - yes - have embraced some level of branching but are nostalgic and enforce a squash on commit rule that flattens history and makes master look exactly as the picture above.
+It's not uncommon for me to hear modern teams that - yes - have embraced some level of branching but are nostalgic and enforce a squash on commit rule that flattens history and makes main look exactly as the picture above.

 What do they miss?
 Context and traceability.
 For more read my piece on the merge vs rebase debate.